Wandalen/willbe/doc/version2.eng/README.md

 <details><summary><a href="./concept/SubmodulesLocalAndRemote.md#Remote-submodule">
       Remote submodule
   </a></summary>
-  A module which is located at the remote server.
-It should be downloaded in order to be used.
+  A module located on the remote server is downloaded to the local machine for use.
 </details>
 <details><summary><a href="./concept/SubmoduleInformal.md">
       Informal submodule